yegor256/blog/_posts/2015/jan/2015-01-10-windows-appveyor-maven.md

-This is how I managed to configure AppVeyor to build my Java Maven projects (this is `appveyor.yml` configuration file you're supposed to place in the root directory of your Github repository):
+This is how I managed to configure AppVeyor to build my Java Maven projects (this is `appveyor.yml` configuration file you're supposed to place in the root directory of your GitHub repository):

 {% highlight yaml %}
 version: '{build}'